RTopolowski/pytinerary/README.md

 ## Example

-This example covers most of what you'll need to get started.
+The below example is a minimum set up example to get it working.
+Docstrings are provided for function/class parameters. "uid" is the unique identifier for a service.

 ```python
 import datetime